localvoid/ivi/README.md

 ### Virtual DOM

 Virtual DOM in ivi has some major differences from other implementations.
-Refs, keys, events are implemented as a special nodes instead of attributes.
+Events and keys are implemented as a special nodes instead of attributes.
 Using special nodes instead of attributes improves composition patterns, simple stateless components can be implemented as a basic immediately executed functions, DOM events can be attached to components, fragments or any other node.